-Figure 1.9 depicts a typical reliable session taking place between sending and receiving systems.
+The picture below depicts a typical reliable session taking place between sending and receiving systems.

 Looking at it, you can see that both hosts’ application programs begin by notifying their individual operating systems that a connection is about to be initiated.

 The two operating systems communicate by sending messages over the network confirming that the transfer is approved and that both sides are ready for it to take place.

 After all of this required synchronization takes place, a connection is fully established and the data transfer begins (this virtual circuit setup is called overhead!).

 While the information is being transferred between hosts, the two machines periodically check in with each other, communicating through their protocol software to ensure that all is going well and that the data is being received properly.

 Let me sum up the steps in the connection-oriented session-the three-way handshake pictured in figure 1.9.

 - The first “connection agreement” segment is a request for synchronization.

 - The second the third segment acknowledges the request and establishes connection parameters the rules between hosts.
 These segments request that the receiver’s sequencing is synchronized here as well so that a bidirectional connection is formed.